 5. Particulars about your lot that will affect your gardening, like if you have a corner that's kind of swampy and stays wet all the time

 At this point, you should be able to see your lot "coming together."
 If you're satisfied with how it looks, trace in the landscape features with marker, labeling types of existing plants and trees if you'd like.
 Now that your garden plan is set, start making notes (maybe on Post-It notes) about how the sun hits different zones in your yard.
 Remember that the sun drops south in the winter and is directly overhead in the summer.
 If you're making your plan in the winter, don't forget about the leaves growing in on trees and shading areas that might be sunny in the winter.
-This article about where to locate your garden can help with specifics.

 As you continue with your planning, it's a good idea to use pencil from here on out, at least until you plant what you're plotting.
 Putting plant names on moveable stickers will also allow you to "move" plants around and test out new locations.
 If you really love your plan, before you start "planting" new things, take it to get laminated, so you can write on it with dry-erase markers and erase easily.